sifferman/labs-with-cva6/labs/vm.md

 ## Privilege

 RISC-V has functionality for "privilege modes".
 Depending on the privilege mode a program is in, certain functionalities or memory addresses can be enabled or disabled.
+This is a summary of the privilege modes:

-* Machine-mode: Highest privilege, all memory addresses are enabled, used by bootloader.
+* Machine-mode: Highest privilege, all memory addresses are enabled.
+Used by bootloader.
-* Supervisor-mode: Everything is enabled except addresses used for user programs, and virtual memory is enabled.
+* Supervisor-mode: All addresses except user addresses are enabled.
 Used by OS.
-* User-mode: Only addresses specifically allowed can be accessed.
+* User-mode: Lowest privilege, only user addresses can be accessed.
 Used by programs.

 [![Privilege Levels](./vm/priv_levels.png)](https://danielmangum.com/posts/risc-v-bytes-privilege-levels/)

-A core will always start in M-mode, which disables virtual memory.
+A core will always start in M-mode, which does not support virtual memory.
 To enable virtual memory, OS must lower the privilege to either S-mode or U-mode.
 This is demonstrated in [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S) and [`"programs/vm/privilege.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilege.S).

 ## Provided OS Explanation